LloydIrving01/Browser-Game-Milestone-Project1/README.md

 This repo is the first of 3 milestone projects in my Software Development course.

-Having learned HTML, CSS, & Javascript, these are what will be used for my first browswer game.
+Having learned HTML, CSS, & Javascript, these are what will be used for my first browser game.

 For this project, I have decided to create a simple game of hangman.